Breaking a Nursing Employment Contract – What’s the Big Deal!?

 How to Avoid Cancelling a Nursing Contract?

-- Don’t settle with the first contract you are offered, feel free to try out different agencies until you find the one that is right for you, and has the contract opportunity you are looking for!
-Be aware that with the ever-changing climate of the healthcare staffing industry, some contracts go fast!
-So if you wait too long, the contract could be gone.
+- Don’t settle with the first contract you get.
+Feel free to try out different agencies until you find the one that is right for you!
+Be prepared that some contracts go fast!
+So if you wait too long, the contract of your dreams could be gone.

 - Have open and honest conversations with your recruiter.
 If there is something in the contract you are unsure about don’t be afraid to bring it up!

 - Having conflict in the workplace?
 Keep your composure, try to talk it out, and bring the conflict to your management at the facility.
-If you are still having trouble give your recruiter a call and we will try to solve the problem with you and the facility.
+If you are still having trouble give your recruiter a call.
+We will solve the problem with you and the facility.

 Many people make a contract come to life!
-After reading this you understand the ripple canceling a nursing contract can make on your career, the recruiter, and the agency.
-Avoid canceling a contract but if you absolutely have to, be sure to be open with your recruiter and follow the protocols provided!
+After reading this you understand the ripple effect of canceling a nursing contract.
+It’s best to avoid canceling a contract.
+But if you have to, be sure to be open with your recruiter and follow the protocols provided!